Ko0rbyS/LED-CALENDAR/README.md

 ## 📅 LED Calendar Project

-This is an Arduino-based LED calendar that highlights the current day of the month using an LED strip and RTC module.
+This is an Arduino-based LED calendar that highlights the current day of the month using a **WS2812 LED strip** and RTC module.

 ---